Housing Choice Voucher Program

 - You set the amount of security deposit according to local practice.

 - Your participation will help you fill rental vacancies.

-- You will help Alaska's lower-income families secure decent housing.
+- You will help Alaska's lower-income families secure quality housing.

 - You choose your tenants.

-- Inform AHFC when the lease ends and/or when the tenant vacates
+- Inform Alaska Housing when the lease ends and/or when the tenant vacates.

-- By law, AHFC cannot pay any rental assistance monies for a particular unit until:
+- By law, Alaska Housing cannot pay any rental assistance monies for a particular unit until:

 - The unit has passed HQS Inspection,